opensearch-project/documentation-website/_security/authentication-backends/jwt.md

 Even though JWT URL parameter authentication works when querying OpenSearch directly, it fails when used to access OpenSearch Dashboards.

-**Solution:** Ensure the following lines are present in the OpenSearch Dashboards config file `opensearch_dashboards.yml`
+**Solution:** Ensure the following lines are present in the OpenSearch Dashboards configuration file `opensearch_dashboards.yml`

 ```yml
 opensearch_security.auth.type: "jwt"